ApurvaDani/AmazonOnePlus/README.md

 # AmazonOnePlus
-Review Classification and Product Scraping
+Review Classification and Product Scraping.
 Spiders folder contains the amazon_reviews.py file which has the main logic of scraping. items.py includes temporary container for storing scrapped results. pipelines.py is used to create pipeline between spider and MongoDB to store results.